plusplusjiajia/directory-kerby/README.md

 + Minimal dependencies, the core part is ensured to depend only on JRE and SLF4J, for easy use and maintenance.

 ### KrbClient APIs
-Please look at [kerb-client](kerby-kerb/kerb-client/README.md) for details.
+A Krb client API for applications to interact with KDC Please look at [kerb-client](kerby-kerb/kerb-client/README.md) for details.

 ### Kadmin
+Server side admin facilities.
 Please look at [kerb-admin](kerby-kerb/kerb-admin/README.md) for details.

 ### KdcServer